ShashaAde/Domain-Network-Project/README.md

   ![Screenshot 2024-11-24 162416](https://github.com/user-attachments/assets/46d4365f-6e21-40d6-9cca-1b768a95cece)

-  After entering my Ubuntu server's login credentials, I was able to sucessfully SSH into it.
+  After entering my Ubuntu server's login credentials, I was able to successfully SSH into it.

   ![Screenshot 2024-11-24 225216](https://github.com/user-attachments/assets/96ada3a8-a0d8-43c0-a17a-5cab9a6916f2)